Abstract

 Funding and duration:

 This project is funded by the CORE scheme of the Fonds National de la Recherche Luxembourg (FNR).
-Its duration is from 1st May, 2018 till 30th April, 2021.
+It lasted from 1 May 2018 until 30 April 2021.